Network Setup

 - Rebooting (outline): the Node flagged itself as rebooting, usually after saving a setting that requires a restart.

-Two row actions sit at the end of each row.
+A set of row actions sits at the end of each row.
 The pencil icon opens the configuration dialog.
 The plus icon is a shortcut labeled Quick add fixture: it creates one multi-part Fixture (a generic-led-bar with one part per Node output) starting at the next free DMX address and links it to this Node.
 Use it when you have just plugged in a fresh Node and want a complete patch without building it by hand.
+Firmware updates and factory reset are inside the Edit dialog: Update firmware… opens the firmware dialog, covered in the panel reference, and Factory reset wipes the Node's saved configuration and reboots it to firmware defaults behind a confirmation dialog, leaving the Node's provisioning credential and anti-rollback firmware-version floor intact so its identity survives and it cannot be rolled back to older firmware.

 Editing configuration